Violent Crime Attorney in Los Angeles

-Violent crime accusations can throw your life into chaos.
-You will be the target of a law enforcement investigation and potential charges that could lead to imprisonment, hefty fines, probation, loss of reputation, and financial hardship.
 The legal process within the criminal court system can be long, uncertain, and emotionally draining.
-To give you the best chance of a favorable outcome, you will need the services of a criminal defense lawyer who can go toe to toe with aggressive prosecutors.
+To give you the best chance of a favorable outcome, you will need a criminal defense lawyer who can go toe to toe with aggressive prosecutors.

 Violent crimes can be broadly categorized into two groups:

-FELONY VIOLENT CRIMES are the most serious type and can result in imprisonment for up to and including life.
+Felony Violent Crimes are the most serious type and can result in imprisonment for up to and including life.

 Examples of felony violent crimes include: